CoderSales/Quantitative-Research-Methods-Research-Project-version-2/PreparationForSubmission/LiteratureReview.md

 #### Software Framework

 RShiny is a frontend framework for presenting analysis done using R visually in a webpage.

+Here is an example of analysis presented using RShiny: [Ramos-López and Maldonado (2021) the R package rPACI (Placido Analysis of Corneal Irregularity](https://journal.r-project.org/archive/2021/RJ-2021-099/RJ-2021-099.pdf)

 ## Progress (Continued)